Tymbark (company): History

 In 2010, Tymbark's new program began called, "I know what I drink" (Wiem co piję).
-This was clearly placed on each of Tymbark's products.
-This made the customer sure the Tymbark product had no added sugar, preservatives or artificial colours.
+This was clearly placed on each of Tymbark's products to make the customer sure the Tymbark product had no added sugar, preservatives or artificial colours.
 The products also included the GDA index value.
 Today one popular flavour is apple-mint.

 Products

 The first Tymbark product was the apple flavour which was the only flavour from 1936 to 1967.
 Tymbark now has many different product ranges, listed below: